-Internet users who download or upload files from/to the web, or use email to send or receive attachments will most likely have encountered files in compressed format.
+Internet users who download or upload files from/to the Internet, or use email to send or receive attachments, will most likely have encountered files in a compressed format.
 In this topic we will cover how compression works, the advantages and disadvantages of compression, as well as types of compression.

 Compression of files offer many advantages.
 When compressed, the quantity of bits used to store the information is reduced.
 Files that are smaller in size will result in shorter transmission times when they are transferred on the Internet.
 Compressed files also take up less storage space.
 File compression can zip up several small files into a single file for more convenient email transmission.